Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Introduction

-Such probabilistic misalignment is frequently studied through the framework of \textit{calibration}, which broadly means when a model assigns a probability $p$ to a certain event, in the long run, that event should occur $p\%$ of the time.
-Historically, the notion of calibration was studied in the context of classification \citep{dawid1982objective}, and formalized under the Expected Calibration Error (ECE) metric \citep{naeini2015obtaining, nixon2019measuring}.
-More recently, \cite{kuleshov2018accurate} propose an ECE analog for regression problems where empirical quantiles of test data are compared to a model's predicted CDF.
-Regression-based calibration has received less attention than classification, despite having many relevant applications such as crowd counting \citep{zhang2016single, lian2019density}, traffic flow estimation \citep{lv2014traffic, 9130874, li2020vehicle}, agricultural yield prediction \citep{you2017deep}, inventory management \citep{jenkins2023countnet3d}, and cellular bacterial prediction \citep{marsden2018people}
+Such probabilistic misalignment is frequently studied through the framework of \textit{calibration}, which broadly requires that when a model assigns a probability $p$ to a certain event, in the long run, that event should occur $(100p)\%$ of the time.
+Historically, calibration was studied in the context of classification \citep{dawid1982objective}, and formalized under the Expected Calibration Error (ECE) metric \citep{naeini2015obtaining, nixon2019measuring}.
+More recently, \citet{kuleshov2018accurate} proposed an ECE analog for regression problems where empirical quantiles of test data are compared against a model's predicted CDFs.

-While ECE is widely used to measure calibration, it has significant shortcomings.
-Fundamentally, it is a distribution-wise measure, which reduces calibration to a single, aggregated statistic over an entire dataset.
-In doing so, it can only provide a diagnostic on the \textit{marginal} distribution of the regression targets, $P_{Y}$, and is unable to measure the alignment of the \textit{conditional} distribution, $P_{Y|X}$.
-In fact, a regressor that ignores the input and predicts the marginal distribution of the targets for every instance will be considered calibrated under the paradigm introduced by \cite{kuleshov2018accurate}.
+While ECE is widely used to measure calibration on regression tasks, it has significant shortcomings.
+Fundamentally, it is a \textit{distribution-wise} measure, which can only provide diagnostics on the \textit{marginal} predictions of a model while being unable to quantify the alignment of its \textit{conditional} distributions.
+In fact, a regressor that ignores the input and predicts the marginal distribution of the targets for every instance will be considered calibrated under the paradigm introduced by \citet{kuleshov2018accurate}.
 See Figure \ref{fig:calibration-flaws} for an example.
-Moreover, this aggregation sacrifices meaningful signal at the level of each instance; it is unable to assess how well a model communicates uncertainty about a single prediction, $f(x_i)$.
+Moreover, ECE sacrifices meaningful signal at the level of each instance; it is unable to make \textit{point-wise} assessments of a model's uncertainty for a single prediction.
 Previous work has pointed out ``being able to assess the reliability of a probability score for each instance is much more powerful than assigning an aggregate reliability score'' \citep{kull2014reliability}.
-Consider for example, when machine learning is applied to healthcare domains; a patient is likely much more interested in a model's reliability for her specific case than the average reliability of the system across a test dataset \citep{hullermeier2021aleatoric}.
+Consider, for example, when machine learning is applied to healthcare domains; a patient is likely much more interested in a model's reliability for her specific case than its average reliability across a test set \citep{hullermeier2021aleatoric}.